EdenKupe/anarchysf/pages/w/002500 Robert Anton Wilson & Robert Shea.md

 Co-author Robert Shea summed it up: "It is, among other things, a work of anarchist science fiction."
 (Shea 1980:20).
 Tied for the 1986 Libertarian Futurist Society Hall of Fame Award.
 Included in Zeke Teflon's <a href="http://seesharppress.wordpress.com/2013/10/24/anarchist-science-fiction-favorite-novels/"> Favorite Anarchist Science Fiction Novels</a>.

 Gabriel Kennedy's 2024 biography—_Chapel Perilous: The Life & Thought Crimes of Robert Anton Wilson_—is indispensible.

+The text of the entire trilogy is now online at <a href="https://theanarchistlibrary.org/library/robert-shea-and-robert-anton-wilson-the-illuminatus-trilogy">The Anarchist Library</a>.